metalsmith/metalsmith.io/src/index.md

 }
 </code></pre>

-Of course they can get a lot more complicated too.
+Of course plugins can get a lot more complicated too.
 That's what makes Metalsmith powerful; the plugins can do anything you want and the community has written a large amount of plugins already.

 <i><b>Note:</b> The order the plugins are invoked is the order they are in the build script or the metalsmith.json file for cli implementations.
 This is important for using a plugin that requires a plugins output to work.</i>

 If you are still struggling with the concept we like to recommend you the [**`writemetadata()`**](https://github.com/Waxolunist/metalsmith-writemetadata) plugin.
 It is a metalsmith plugin that writes the **`{property: property value}`** pairs excerpted from the Javascript objects representing the files to the filesystem as json files.
+You can then view the json files to find out how files are represented internally in Metalsmith.

 <pre><code><b>Metalsmith</b>(__dirname)
   .source('path/to/source')